Course Browser

 • Class participation

 This course examines in detail the "law of lawyering" relating to such issues as the formation of the attorney-client relationship, confidentiality, communications with clients, conflicts of interest, regulation and discipline of attorneys, and numerous other areas relating to the lawyer's role in American society.
 In addressing these issues, we will consider the extent to which the law governing lawyers derives from the concept of a learned profession, as well as the degree to which the ethics of lawyering may differ from personal ethics and morality.
 While particular attention will be paid to the ABA Model Rules of Professional Conduct, the class will also examine other sources of relevant law, including the Restatement (Third) of the Law Governing Lawyers, court decisions and rules, statutes, and administrative regulations.
-Grading is based on a final examination, written work relating to casebook problems and reflections on current issues in legal ethics, and class participation.
+Grading may be is based on a final examination or paper (depending on the instructor), written work relating to casebook problems and reflections on current issues in legal ethics, and class participation.

 244